openvswitch/ovs/Documentation/howto/dpdk.rst

     $ ovs-vsctl add-br br0 -- set bridge br0 datapath_type=netdev

-ovs-vsctl can also be used to add DPDK devices.
-OVS expects DPDK device names to start with ``dpdk`` and end with a portid. ovs-vswitchd should print the number of dpdk devices found in the log file::
+ovs-vsctl can also be used to add DPDK devices. ovs-vswitchd should print the number of dpdk devices found in the log file::

     $ ovs-vsctl add-port br0 dpdk-p0 -- set Interface dpdk-p0 type=dpdk \